 Research projects, grants and prizes

-- 2019-2021.
+- 2019-2022.
 Just Conservation.
 Linking theories and practices of justice in biodiversity conservation.
 Funded by the French Foundation for Research on Biodiversity (FRB/CESAB).
 Role: Principal Investigator

 - 2016-2017.
 NERC-funded ESPA-FRONTIERS.
 Land-use intensification in forest-agriculture frontier landscapes: effects on ecosystem services and poverty alleviation.
-Role: Co-Investigator
+Role: Co-Investigator (PI: Adrian Martin, University of East Anglia)

 - 2013-2015.
 ERC-funded GENCOMMONS.
 Institutionalizing global genetic-resource commons.
 Global Strategies for accessing and using essential public knowledge assets in the life sciences.
-Role: Researcher
+Role: Researcher (PI: Tom Dedeurwaerdere, UCLouvain)

 - 2012-2013.
 Study for the implementation in Belgium of the Nagoya Protocol on Access and Benefit Sharing to the Convention on Biological Diversity, funded by the Belgian Federal Ministry of the Environment.
 Role: Lead researcher.